miket7f/miket7f.github.io/pages/E Outputs.md

 These values are typical, but LEDs come in various forms with different specifications.
 Therefore, always check the datasheet for the specific LED you are using to ensure proper operation.

+Similar to other diodes, an LED is not conductive in reverse bias.

 Now what would happen if we connected one of those LEDs to our 3.3V source in forward-bias?
 Let's assume we have a red LED with a forward voltage of 2V.
-The LED becomes conductive wand wants to have a voltage drop of 2V across it.
+The LED becomes conductive and wants to have a voltage drop of 2V across it.
 However, as we applied 3.3V, the remaining 1.3V must be dropped somewhere in the circuit according to the Kirchhoff's voltage law.
 As there is no other component, the excess voltage must be dropped across its internal resistance ESR, which is very low.
 This would lead to a very high current, overheating of the diode, and finally destruction of the diode.

 $I = \dfrac{V_{excess}}{R_{LED}}$

 To make the schematic work on the long-term we have to limit this current.
-This is done my a current limiting resistor.
+This is done by a current limiting resistor.
 Every LED also gives a maximum rated current that is often between 5 to 20mA.
-Many LEDs operate across the current range.
+Many LEDs operate across this current range.
 Generally, the higher the current the brighter the LED.
-So, we know that the voltage across the resistor must be 1.3V and we want to have current of 10mA.
-With those two parameters we are able to directly calculate the resistor.
+So, we know that the voltage across the resistor must be 1.3V and by selecting a current that falls in the allowed current range of the LED, we are able to directly calculate the resistor.

 $R_{lim} = \dfrac{V_{excess}}{I_{LED}}$

 If we want to control the LEDs with our microcontroller, we can hook their anode to one of its GPIO pins.
 If we toggle the GPIO, a voltage of 3.3V is applied to the LED and the LED lights up.

-##### RGB LED
+#### RGB LED
 An LED type that is even more useful for model rocket applications, is the RGB LED.
 RGB stands for the colors red, green, and blue.
 It is a widely used color scheme, as every other color except black can be created with those three colors if their proportions are varied accordingly.
 If all three LEDs are at the same brightness, the color white is created.
 If red and green light up we get yellow.
 There are color wheels online that can show you the exact ratios to create any colors you want.

 An RGB LED houses those three LEDs in a single package.
-Its implementation is basically the same, as the implementation of a single LED, but the process repeated thrice.
+Its implementation is basically the same, as the implementation of a single LED, but the process is repeated thrice.
 And as every color has a different voltage drop we have to calculate the current limiting resistor for all three separately.

-##### Low-side Driver
+#### Low-side Driver
 When driving the LEDs with the microcontroller we have to be aware of the maximum current ratings of the microcontroller's GPIO pins.
 The ESP32 can provide up to 40mA per single pin, which is more than enough to directly drive an LED.
 The STM32F7 allows for up to 25mA per single pin, which is also sufficient to provide LEDs with power.

 However, the Teensy 4.1 only allows for 10mA per pin.
 In this case, we would have either to reduce the brightness and the current of the LED, or we have to figure out another way of powering the LED without damaging the microcontroller.
 An easy way would be to interpose a BJT transistor with which we then turn on the LED.

 But, there are also special components to do the job, so called driver ICs.
 A very famous one the ULN2003A, is basically a transistor array, which allows to control high currents with low-current control signals.
 It basically consists of 7 outputs that can be controlled individually.

-There are two kinds of driver ICs low-side and the high-side drivers.
+Those driver ICs are divided into two categories - low-side and the high-side drivers.
 A low-side driver interposes the circuit between the load and the GND, while a high-side driver interposes between the source and the load.
 The low side driver is easier to control, as the gate of the transistor is referenced to the GND signal.
 So, it is easier to interface from microcontrollers.
 The ULN2003A is also a low-side driver IC.